codacy/docs/docs/repositories/security-monitor.md

     end="<!--end-paid-->"
 %}

-The **Security Monitor** provides an overview of all security issues that Codacy found on your repository, and also warns you if any security code patterns for the tools that analyze your repository are currently turned off.
+The **Security Monitor** provides an overview of all security issues that Codacy found on your repository, and also warns you if any security code patterns are currently turned off.

 By default, the page displays the overview for the main branch of your repository but if you have [more than one branch enabled](../repositories-configure/managing-branches.md) you can use the drop-down list at the top of the page to display information for other branches.

 ![Security Monitor](images/security-monitor.png)

-The left-hand side of the dashboard lists the status of each security category that's supported by the tools that can analyze the programming languages in your repository.
+The left-hand side of the dashboard lists the status of each security category that the tools that can analyze the programming languages in your repository support:

 <style>
 /* Center text in the first column */